-Data Acquisition system or DAQ mainly acquires data from different real-world parameters like temperature, humidity, pressure, etc. DAQ comprises of signal conditioning, analog to digital conversion, processing and transmission of data.
+Data acquisition is the way toward testing signals that measure true physical conditions and changing over the subsequent samples into computerized numeric qualities that can be controlled by a computer.
+Data acquisition systems, shortened by the abbreviations DAS or DAQ, commonly convert simple waveforms into digital values for processing.
+Data Acquisition system or DAQ mainly acquires data from different real-world parameters like temperature, humidity, pressure, etc. DAQ comprises signal conditioning, analogue to digital conversion, processing, and transmission of data.
 The basic purpose of DAQ is to collect data and record properly for future analysis.

 Principle of a Data Acquisition system